Esssssss31/Open-API-for-Public-Transport-Data-for-Commuter-Mobile-App-Developers/README.md

-# Notes from the project owner
+# Let's collaborate and innovate!

-To open up more innovation and research, SafeTravelPH Mobility Innovations Organization, Inc., has started this open-source project that aims to provide developers with access to public transport data through a public API.
+To open up more innovation and research, SafeTravelPH Mobility Innovations Organization, Inc., a nonprofit organization based in UP Diliman, has started this open-source project that aims to provide developers with access to public transport data through a public API.
 This makes it easier for software developers to create their own public transport apps (like SakayPH) and provide realtime updates, not just static information about the routes.
-Contact SafeTravelPH, a nonprofit organization based in UP Diliman, for more information and collaboration.
+Contact SafeTravelPH for more information and collaboration.

-The project involves creating a public API that exposes public transport data in a standardized format.
-The data will come from drivers using a fleet driver monitoring app such the SafeTravelPH mobile app (available on Google Play and Apple PlayStore, allowing developers to query the data for real-time information such as PUV locations, estimated arrival times, and service alerts.
+The project involves creating a public API that exposes public transport data in a standardized Google-tech format.
+The data will come from drivers using a fleet driver monitoring app such as the SafeTravelPH mobile app (available on Google Play), allowing developers to query the data for real-time information such as PUV locations, estimated arrival times, and service alerts.
+SafeTravelPH works with local government units and operators to test and improve this modern monitoring tool for public transport.

-Public transport operators and regulators can provide real-time data to developers, which can lead to an increase in ridership and overall customer satisfaction.
+As public transport operators and regulators provide real-time data to commuters thru apps, the transport system can lead to optimized and efficient ridership and overall customer satisfaction.
 Developers can create innovative transit apps that improve the transit experience for commuters, such as apps that provide trip planning, providing customer/commuter feedbacks to operators, and recording trip milestones and getting incentives from operators like fare discount coupons.

 # Public Transport Information System API for Commuter App Developers